Music Department Admission Requirements

 Your audition repertoire must include the following:

-Instrumental – Three major scales in 2 octaves.
+Instrumental – Major scales in as many octaves comfortable.
 Two contrasting pieces that display your technical ability and artistic merit.
 A sonata movement, etude, etc. along with a contrasting piece that displays technical and artistic skills are acceptable options.

-If you have any questions you can find more information at www.castleton.edu/music under “Admission and Audition Process for Music Majors”.
-You may also contact us at firstname.lastname@example.org with any questions or concerns.
+If you have any questions you can find more information under "Admission and Audition Process for Music Majors" contact us at firstname.lastname@example.org for any assistance.

 Music Department Scholarship